gideonmandu/image-difference/README.md

-# image-diffrence
+# image-difference
-An application thta can differentiate between an ID or Passport image
+An application that can differentiate between an ID or Passport image